ceilfors/notes/notes/Are_there_relationship_in_between_constraint_types_and_Cynefin_domains.md

 The latter suggests that in a Clear domain, a governing constraint can also be applied.

-My understanding so far is, the thinking about what constraints should be applied to which domains is false.
+This is my understanding so far on what "associated" means:
+1. It's not about what constraints should be applied to which domain.
 Rather, I should think about, what's the current constraints at play?
 The association is more about what's currently effective (what's causing an effect to the system).
+2. It's a constraint that's dominantly playing in a domain.
+It doesn't mean other constraints are not at play, they're less dominant.

 <!-- #evergreen -->